Program 02

 2026

-ASTRYC is India’s premier research mentorship programme for young scientists aged 16 to 21.
-Every applicant receives an expert review of their project by a specialist working in their field.
-The strongest researchers are selected to represent India at the London International Youth Science Forum, a 15-day residential at Imperial College London attended by over 500 scientists from more than 50 countries.
+ASTRYC is India’s premier science programme for young scientists aged 16 to 21.
+Standout applicants are selected to represent India at the London International Youth Science Forum, a 15-day residential at Imperial College London attended by over 500 scientists from more than 50 countries.

 Ages 16–21 Research LIYSF Pathway Registrations Open